nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README_Wifi.md

 The 8801 2DS M.2 Module should be inserted into the Murata uSD-M.2 Adapter and inserted in the uSD slot J22 of MIMXRT1060-EVKB.
 The Murata uSD-M.2 Adapter can be powered up using uSD pins.
 For that, set the J1 jumper of Murata uSD-M.2 to position 2-3 (Position 2-3: VBAT supply, typical 3.1 ~ 3.3V, from microSD connector).

 Note: as the 8801 module supports only the 2.4 GHz Wi-Fi band, it is mandatory to connect it to a Wi-Fi access point on the 2.4 GHz band.

+## Hardware requirements RT1060-EVKC+IW612
+Host part:
+- 1 MIMXRT1060-EVKC

+    Hardware should be reworked as below:
+    - populate R93, R96, R2155, R2156, R2157, R2158, R2159 with 0Ohm resistors
+    - J76 and J107 jumpers in 2-3 position.

+Transceiver part :
+- 1 IW612 ( Firecrest)  2EL M.2 Module (rev A1)

+The Iw612 module should be plugged to the M.2 connector on RT1060-EVKC board.

 ## Building